ossner/TUMGAD/README.md

 If you have an idea for a feature you can submit it [here](https://github.com/SebastianOner/TUMGAD/issues/new?assignees=&labels=&template=feature_request.md&title=)

-Or just submit a pull request if you're familiar with GitHub
+Or just submit a pull request if you're familiar with GitHub.
+Contributung guidelines can be found [here](CONTRIBUTING.md)